TI-990

 The TI-990 was a series of 16-bit minicomputers sold by Texas Instruments (TI) in the 1970s and 1980s.
-The TI-990 was a replacement for TI's earlier minicomputer systems, the TI-960 and the TI-980.
-It had several unique features, and was easier to program than its predecessors.
+It served as a replacement for TI's earlier minicomputer systems, the TI-960 and the TI-980.
+The TI-990 featured several unique innovations and was designed to be easier to program than its predecessors.

-Among its core concepts was the ability to easily support multiprogramming using a software-switchable set of processor registers that allowed it to perform rapid context switches between programs.
+Among its core concepts was the ability to support multiprogramming using a software-switchable set of processor registers that allowed it to perform rapid context switches between programs.
 This was enabled through the use of register values stored in main memory that could be swapped by changing a single pointer.

-TI later implemented the TI-990 in a single-chip implementation, the TMS9900, among the first 16-bit microprocessors.
-Intended for use in low-end models of the TI-990, it retained the 990's memory model and main memory register system.
-This design was ultimately much more widely used in the TI-99/4A, where details of its minicomputer-style memory model presented significant disadvantages.
+TI later implemented the TI-990 in a single chip, the TMS9900, one of the first 16-bit microprocessors.
+Intended for use in low-end models of the TI-990, it retained the 990's memory-to-memory architecture.
+This chip was widely used in the TI-99/4A home computer, where details of its minicomputer-style memory model presented significant disadvantages.

 Features

 Workspaces

-On the TI-990, registers are stored in memory and are referred to through a hard register called the Workspace Pointer.
+On the TI-990, registers are stored in memory and are referred to through a hardware register called the Workspace Pointer.
 The concept behind the workspace is that main memory was based on the new semiconductor RAM chips that TI had developed and ran at the same speed as the CPU.
-This meant that it didn't matter if the "registers" were real registers in the CPU or represented in memory.
-When the Workspace Pointer is loaded with a memory address, that address is the origin of the "registers."
+This meant that it didn't matter if the "registers" were real registers in the CPU or stored in memory.
+When the Workspace Pointer is loaded with a memory address, that address is the origin of the registers.

-There are three hard registers in the 990; the Workspace Pointer (WP), the Program Counter (PC) and the Status register (ST).
-A context switch entailed the saving and restoring of only the hard registers.
+There are only three hardware registers in the 990: the Workspace Pointer (WP), the Program Counter (PC) and the Status register (ST).
+A context switch entailed the saving and restoring of only the hardware registers.

 Extended operation

 The TI-990 had a facility to allow extended operations through the use of plug in hardware.
 If the hardware is not present the CPU traps to allow software to perform the function.
 The operation code (XOP) allowed for 15 attached devices on a system.
-Although, device 15 is reserved, by convention, to be used as the systems call entry for user programs to request systems services.
+Although, device 15 was reserved in TI's operating systems for the Supervisor Call (SVC), through which user programs requested I/O and other operating systems services.

+On the 990/12, the XOP instruction could run microcode from the machine's Writable Control Store.

 Orthogonal instruction set

 The TI-990 used a fairly orthogonal instruction set.
-The basic instruction formats allowed for one, two and three word instructions.
+The instruction formats allowed for one, two and three word instructions.
 The model 990/12 CPU allowed for a four word instruction with the extended mode operations.